saathiiapp/saathii_backend_fastapi/docs/docs/api/favorites.md

 ### Check Favorite Status

-Note: There is no explicit "check" endpoint; clients should use `GET /customer/favorites` and infer.
+Note: There is no explicit "check" endpoint; clients should use `GET /customer/favorites` and infer the status from the returned list.

+## Authentication & Authorization

+All favorites endpoints require:

+1. **Valid JWT Token**: Must be a valid access token in the Authorization header
+2. **Customer Role**: Only users with the "customer" role can access favorites
+3. **Active Status**: The customer account must be active
+4. **Listener Validation**: When adding/removing favorites, the target listener must be:
+   - Active (not deactivated)
+   - Verified (approved by admin)

+## Error Handling

+The API uses standard HTTP status codes:

+- **200 OK**: Successful operation
+- **400 Bad Request**: Invalid request data or business logic violations
+- **401 Unauthorized**: Invalid or missing authentication
+- **403 Forbidden**: Insufficient permissions or inactive account
+- **404 Not Found**: Resource not found

 ## Best Practices

 ### User Experience

-1. **Immediate Feedback**: Show immediate UI feedback when adding favorites
+1. **Immediate Feedback**: Show immediate UI feedback when adding/removing favorites
-2. **Error Handling**: Handle all error cases gracefully
+2. **Error Handling**: Handle all error cases gracefully with user-friendly messages
 3. **Loading States**: Show loading indicators during operations
-4. **Confirmation**: Consider confirmation for removing favorites
+4. **Confirmation**: Consider confirmation dialogs for removing favorites
+5. **Optimistic Updates**: Update UI immediately, then sync with server

 ### Performance